squidfunk/mkdocs-material/docs/tutorials/social/custom.md

 !!! example "Render release version"

-    Finally, add the following to the layout template:
+    Finally, add the following to end of the custom layout:

     ```yaml
       - size: { width: 990, height: 50 }